noir-lang/noir/docs/docs/dev_docs/sandbox/common_errors.md

 Note that certain operations are unsupported on certain versions of the private kernel.
 Eg static calls are allowed for all but the initial iteration of the private kernel (which initialises the kernel for subsequent function calls).

 #### 2012 - PRIVATE_KERNEL__CONTRACT_ADDRESS_MISMATCH
-For the initial iteration of the private kernel, only the expected noir contract should be the entrypoint.
+For the initial iteration of the private kernel, only the expected Aztec.nr contract should be the entrypoint.
 Static and delegate calls are not allowed in the initial iteration.

 #### 2013 - PRIVATE_KERNEL__NON_PRIVATE_KERNEL_VERIFIED_WITH_PRIVATE_KERNEL
 The previous kernel iteration within the private kernel must also be private